Top 9 Fashion AI Tools for Design and Product Teams

 • Visual editing tools – Tweak colorways, fabric types, and details without re-generating

-• Variation controls – Quickly explore new versions of a concept across trims or cuts
+• Variation controls – Quickly explore new versions of a concept with trims or cuts

 • Photoreal outputs – Export on-model or flat visuals for concept boards or review sessions